AstrolabDAO/chomp/README.md

 It allows anyone to set up a data back-end and ETL pipelines in minutes, all from a simple YAML configuration file.
 - Lightweight, you can self-host Chomp on a Raspberry Pi 4, its built-in sync makes it cluster-native.
 - A faster alternative to [Ponder](https://ponder.sh/) and [TheGraph](https://thegraph.com/) if you need to track your protocol's activity in real time.
-- Plug and play, test it now! `cd ./setup && ./test-setup.bash`
+- Plug and play, test it now! `bash ./full-setup.bash`
 - An out-of-the-box http and websocket API to expose all your ingested data

 #### Chomp is not: